 You will always be responsible for keeping up with your rent payments each month you stay at a property.
 For example, if you move into any of our Newtown accommodation flats, you will have to pay rent each month during your stay on these premises.
 You are expected to pay the rent on time, on a regular basis, and the full amount agreed on upfront and as stipulated in your lease agreement.

 Should there be any problems with rental payments, your landlord can take necessary action unless there’s a new agreement signed by you in this regard.
 Rent increases should also be communicated to you in advance, and you should also sign a new agreement to give consent or confirm your agreement of the increase.
 The Rent Housing Tribunal, which is the independent body appointed by the MEC under the Rental Housing Act, is used to resolve disputes between landlords and tenants.
 The information available suggests that landlords should be fair when increasing the rent.
 The tribunal also explains that landlords should be able to back up the new figures, should a tenant ask.

 Should you wish to renew your tenancy, you will need to come to a new agreement with your landlord before the current contract has run its course.
 Whether there is a renewal clause in your agreement or not, it still is your responsibility to initiate a conversation on renewal.
 If you want to terminate your lease early, you need to follow proper procedures.
 The Consumer Protection Act allows you to terminate your tenancy by giving 20 days notice.
 However, this move could come with penalty charges.

 Take your responsibilities seriously

 We hope that the above information will be useful to you as you search for cheap flats to rent in Johannesburg.
-We will emphasise the importance of taking your responsibilities seriously so that when you move into any of our rental properties, you know what to do and what not to do.
+We will emphasise the importance of taking your responsibilities seriously so that when you move into any of our affordable apartments in Johannesburg, you know what to do and what not to do.